DragonMinded/naomidoom/README.md

 ## Current Issues

-* The inputs are currently not configurable at all and are missing some important mappings (can't pull up automap, can't change weapon).
+* The inputs are currently not configurable at all and are missing some important mappings (can't pull up automap, can't change weapon, can't sprint).
 * There are currently no sound effects.
 * After the demo attract loop the game will crash, rebooting the Naomi.
 * Selecting "Read This" will crash, rebooting the Naomi.
 * There is no way to exit back out of the config menu once entered.
-* Demo plays back far too quickly compared to the PC release.
 * WAD file searching to determine game mode should be case-insensitive.

 ## Acknowledgements